giventech/giventech-apps/README.md

 ## Chapter 1: Clean Code: Using Component + Presentational, Module, Libraries,

+Code is organised as below

+- Domain(folder): prioritisation (a grouping folders)
+- feature(lib): manage ( could have been called feature managed)
+- shell(lib): or entry point s multiple domains, (It uses smart components but makes an abstraction from data implementation type using data-access

 ### The Below is usually represent the horizontal layers in  front end application

 ## Clean Code